NXP/isochron/docs/isochron-send.8.md

 `-F`, `--output-file` <`PATH`>

 :   save the packet timestamps to a file that can be queried at a later
     time using `isochron report`.
-Optional.
+Defaults to "isochron.dat".
 This requires the `--client` option, since logging only TX timestamps is not supported.

 EXAMPLES
 ========